Riverton High School

 Jason's teaching experience extends to his graduation from high school when he began helping out with his alma mater.
 Since then he has taught at West Jordan, Copper Hills, Jordan, and Riverton High Schools as well as the University of Utah - Marching Utes and Weber State University Indoor Percussion.

 Jason holds his Bachelors of Music Education from the University of Utah and a Masters degree in Music Education from the University of Michigan.
-He has presented at the Utah Music Educators conference for three years as well as the Instrumental Music Teachers Educators conference in 2019 and the National Association for Music Education conference in November of 2020.
+He has presented at the Utah Music Educators conference three times as well as the Instrumental Music Teachers Educators conference in 2019 and the National Association for Music Education conference in November of 2020.
+Through his career he has been recognized by the Riverton PTSA and received four Silver Apple Awards in addition to a Trailblazer Award, in 2025 he received the Riverton City Choice award for teachers, later that year he was honored to receive the Barry Manilow Music Teacher Award for the state of Utah from the Manilow Music Foundation.

-In his free time Jason's biggest passion is cooking for his wife Kari, he also enjoys playing flag football each spring, watching football in the fall, writing and arranging music, playing video games, and spending quality time with Kari and their dogs Sabine and Tillie.
+In his free time Jason's biggest passion is cooking for his wife Kari, he also enjoys playing flag football each spring, watching football in the fall and hockey in the spring, writing and arranging music, playing video games, and spending quality time with Kari and their dogs Sabine and Tillie.

-Over the past 10 years Riverton has seen remarkable success, qualifying for State Festivals in Band, Orchestra, Jazz, and Solo and Ensemble, in addition to winning a State Championship in marching band in 2013 and placing in the top three nine out of ten times.
+Over the past 12 years Riverton has seen remarkable success, qualifying for State Festivals in Band, Orchestra, Jazz, and Solo and Ensemble, in addition to winning a State Championship in marching band in 2013 and placing in the top three 10 out of 12 times the subsequent years.

 Jason serves on the Show Host Committee for the Utah Music Educators Association Marching Band Committee where he works with his peers on developing policy for the marching band circuit.
 He is a licensed adjudicator in the state of Utah for music festivals in addition to adjudicating for other extra-curricular marching arts events.